NeuroML/jNeuroML/README.md

 To get a precompiled binary for jNeuroML, go to https://github.com/NeuroML/jNeuroML/releases, download the latest **jNeuroML.zip** file and you have everything you need.
 Unzip on your local machine and go into the *jNeuroMLJar* directory.

+You can also check out the most recent verson of the jar file using:

+    svn checkout svn://svn.code.sf.net/p/neuroml/code/jNeuroMLJar
+    cd jNeuroMLJar

 Usage
 -----